RhuanLucass/mundo-invertido/README.md

-# Landing Page - Inverted World
+# Landing Page - Upside Down

 This project refers to the creation of a Landing Page during Digital Innovation One (DIO) Semana Front-End with the theme of the Stranger Things series.
 The original Landing Page was not responsive, which was one of the aspects improved during its execution.